-Course Requirements and Determination of Final Grade Tests (35 per cent of your final grade)
+Course Requirements and Determination of Final Grade

+Tests (30 per cent of your final grade)

-You are required to take two tests during the semester; the second test may be online on D2L.
+You are required to take two tests during the semester.
 Dates of each test will be announced at least two weeks in advance.

 You may be required to leave your personal belongings at the front of the room during tests, both to underscore the importance of academic honesty and to provide a comfortable physical space for taking the test.
 While I will remain in the room during tests, I cannot be responsible for your personal property.
 Therefore, you should seriously consider leaving valuable items, especially "attractive" electronic devices either at home or in your car.